• Home

 ☀️ Beware of Merida’s afternoon heat

 Merida can be very hot, year-round.
 The most pleasant temperatures tend to come between November and February, but visitors will still likely find warm afternoons during that time.
 April-August ushers in the intense heat into Merida.
-But it’s the month of May tends to be the hottest, when it’s not unusual for temps to exceed 100° F (38° C).
+Yet it’s the month of May tends to be the hottest when it’s not unusual for temps to exceed 100° F (38° C).
 Those high temps come with sticky humidity that can make it seem even hotter.

 Mid-afternoons bring upon the hottest temperatures.
 So at any time of year, consider reserving outdoor activities for the mornings, unless it’s a water-bound activity.
 Visit nearby Mayan ruins early in the morning and save the cenotes for the afternoon.